Flood, fire, power cut emergencies

 Businesses must not sell food that is unsafe or unsuitable.

 Use only drinking-quality (potable) water for activities on food premises.

 Salvaging canned food for resale is not recommended for food businesses.

 Food businesses must not re-label packaged foods unless permission is obtained from the NSW Food Authority.

 Ensure that discarded food cannot be collected by consumers.
 Councils may offer special collection.

 Food businesses can contact their local council for assistance with reopening their business.

-For more information see the Ministry for Police and Emergency Services website www.emergency.nsw.gov.auor call the State Emergency Service (SES) on 132 500.
+For more information see the Office of Emergency Management website www.emergency.nsw.gov.auor call the NSW State Emergency Service (NSW SES) on 132 500.